SAUGATUCK PUBLIC SCHOOLS

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2018-19 educational progress for the Douglas Elementary School.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the educational progress for the Douglas Elementary School.
 The AER addresses the complex reporting information required by federal and state laws.
-The school’s report contains information about student assessment, accountability, and teacher quality.
+Due to COVID-19, state testing for the 2019-20 school year was paused.
+The school’s report shows the most recent state student assessment data and contains information about accountability and teacher quality.
 If you have any questions about the AER, please contact Principal, Michaelle Gust for assistance.

-The AER is available for you to review electronically by visiting the following web site https://saugatuckpublicschools.com/projects/douglas-elementary/douglas-elementary-annual-report/ or you may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically by visiting the following web site DES AER Report 2020-2021 or you may review a copy in the main office at your child’s school.

 Although Douglas Elementary School academically outperforms most elementary schools in the region and state, we are always working to improve our practice.
 One key challenge for the school includes the following: students who are not identified as having low socioeconomic status significantly outperform students identified as having low SES in all subjects at all grade levels.
 Research on poverty and children shows that having a connection with positive adults helps students to achieve academically.
 One key initiative to close the gap is the addition of a behavior interventionist assigned to work with students struggling with behavior on the playground and in the classroom.